liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made to account for different languages allowing different user name fields (introduced as part of LPS-48406), and the uncertainty of which fields are required.
-That functionality was in conflict with the current `USERS_LAST_NAME_REQUIRED` property, so all control has been relegated to the `language.properties` files, with the exception of `first-name`, which is still always present and required.
+Portal property `USERS_LAST_NAME_REQUIRED` didn't support the multicultural user name configurations introduced in LPS-48406.
+Language property files (e.g., `language.properties`) now support these configurations.
+Control of all user name configuration, except with regards to first name, is relegated to language property files.
+First name is required and always present.

 ---------------------------------------